hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   Allow user to overlay a custom virtual clock of user specified time period | division, over the captured signal data, from a position specified by the user interactively.
-Along with passing of digital data decoding hint in the form of custom markers string wrt each of the adjacent time divs which are of interest to the user.
+Along with passing of digital data decoding hint in the form of guideMarkersString wrt each of the adjacent time divs which are of interest to the user.

   The same is used by the program to show guessed binary digital data